Church of the Messiah

 The first church officers included many famous men in Glens Falls history, like William McDonald, Abraham Wing, Keys Cool, Walter Geer, and Orange Ferris.
 Prior to the opening of the Church of the Messiah, Episcopalian services were held in a wooden chapel that was built in 1843 on Ridge Street.
 That chapel was eventually torn down, and the Queensbury Hotel parking lot currently exists on the site.
 Like City Hall, the Church of the Messiah is part of the Three Squares Historic District that is currently listed on the National Registry of Historic Places."

 Today the Church of the Messiah is a safe place where all are invited to worship God, grow in faith, and share Christ's love.
 Join us for Holy Eucharist, Sunday School, Bible studies, Yoga, Knitting, Book Club, Cancer Support Group and so much more.
-Visit Church of the Messiah to learn more.
 ALL are welcome.

 Information quoted from the following sites: